tomas-fryza/vhdl-course/lab4-adder/README.md

    | `AN` | out | `std_logic_vector(7 downto 0)` | Common anodes of all on-board displays |
    | `BTNC` | in | `std_logic` | Clear the display |

-2. Copy source file `bin2seg.vhd` from the previous lab to `YOUR-PROJECT-FOLDER/adder.srcs/sources_1/new/` source folder and add it to the project.
+2. Copy design source file `bin2seg.vhd` from the previous lab to `YOUR-PROJECT-FOLDER/adder.srcs/sources_1/new/` folder and add it to the project.

 3. Use component declaration and instantiation of `adder_4bit` and `bin2seg`, and define the top-level architecture as follows.